-A further self-assessment effectiveness review was undertaken by the OPCC and JARAP members during 2019/20 using CIPFA guidance.
-The findings were reported to the JARAP at its meeting on 23 October 2019.
+A further self-assessment effectiveness review was undertaken by the OPCC and JARAP members during 2020/21 using CIPFA guidance.
+The findings were reported to the JARAP at its meeting on 26 January 2021.
 Overall, the review concluded that the JARAP is operated in an effective manner.
-Moreover, External audit (Ernst & Young LLP) commented "the JARAP has improved its effectiveness.....over the past couple of years."
+Moreover, External audit (Ernst & Young LLP) commented "the JARAP has improved its effectiveness....over the past couple of years."

-The 2020/21 Internal Audit Plan is to be considered and approved at the JARAP meeting to be held on 29 July 2020.
+The 2021/22 Internal Audit Plan was considered and approved at the JARAP meeting to be held on 27 April 2021.
 It was prepared following discussion and consideration of regional and three force audit themes, the risk register and other factors.